What are AI agents? Artificial Intelligence agents Capabilities

 Multi-Agent Systems (MAS) are collections of several agents, which can include robots, sensors, humans, or software, interacting with each other to solve problems that are beyond the capabilities of a single agent.
 These systems are particularly useful in scenarios where the tasks are complex, distributed, and require coordination and communication among agents.

 One classic example of a multi-agent system is the automated guided vehicles (AGVs) used in large warehouses and manufacturing facilities.
 These AGVs work collaboratively to transport goods and materials efficiently around the facility, coordinating their paths to avoid collisions and optimize traffic flow.
-More information on AGVs can be found on the Robotics Business Review website (source).

 Another example is the use of MAS in the power grid system, where different agents represent different components such as distribution, transmission, and consumption units.
 These agents work together to balance supply and demand, integrate renewable energy sources, and ensure reliable and efficient energy distribution.
-The complexities and functionalities of such systems are detailed in research articles and publications like those found on IEEE Xplore (source).

 In the field of environmental monitoring, MAS are used for tasks such as pollution control, wildlife tracking, and disaster response.
 Each agent collects data from its environment and communicates with other agents to monitor large and inaccessible areas effectively.
-This application of MAS is often discussed in environmental science and technology journals, which can be accessed for deeper insights (source).
+This application of MAS is often discussed in environmental science and technology journals, which can be accessed for deeper insights.

 Here is an architectural diagram illustrating a Multi-Agent System (MAS) with various agents like sensors, robots, and software: